00Enkidu/CIFAR_10_Object_Recognition_Using_ResNet50/README.md

 ## 5. Conclusion

 - The baseline custom model shows limited learning capacity on CIFAR-10, with validation accuracy peaking at around 36%.
-The training and validation accuracy/loss curves (see above) indicate the model struggles to fit the complexity of the dataset ([see visualization](2)).
+The training and validation accuracy/loss curves indicate the model struggles to fit the complexity of the dataset (See above Figure 1).
 - In contrast, the ResNet50-based transfer learning model achieves rapid and significant improvements, reaching over 93% validation and test accuracy within 10 epochs.
-Its learning curves show strong, steady improvements in both accuracy and loss ([see visualization](3)).
+Its learning curves show strong, steady improvements in both accuracy and loss (See above Figure 2).
 - These results visually and quantitatively demonstrate the power of transfer learning: leveraging pre-trained models like ResNet50 dramatically boosts performance on challenging image classification tasks, especially when compared to simple custom architectures.

 ---